 I learned a lot during my visit.
 Other than knowing the name, I didn’t know much about the Percy family.
 It was fun to think about what it would be like to come from that family and live in Alnwick Castle.
 I also learned a lot during my tour of the poison garden, who knows it might save a life one day?
 When I make it back to Alnwick Castle, I would like to take some of their other tours.

-How Long to Spend at Alnwick Castle & Gardens
+How Long Should You Spend at Alnwick Castle & Gardens?

 Tickets for Alnwick Castle and Gardens